Cops Shot the Kid: Composition

 from a scene including Richard Pryor in 1973 Stax Records film Wattstax.

 Critical reception

 The song received mostly positive reviews.
-NME described it as being: 'a track full of evocative images', and labelled the Rick sample as being both 'breathless' and 'frantic'.
-Rolling Stone viewed "Cops Shot the Kid" as being the album's 'most cogent song' and branded West's appearance as a 'lone guest verse'.
+NME described it as a "Track full of evocative images", and labelled the Slick Rick sample as being both "breathless" and "frantic".
+Rolling Stone viewed "Cops Shot the Kid" as being the album's "most cogent song" and branded West's appearance as a "lone guest verse".

 Commercial performance

 Upon the release of Nasir, the track debuted at number 96 on the US Billboard Hot 100.
 This made it the only song from the album to enter that chart.